Nameless Rumia's Wiki

 2003–2015

-It was eventually announced that 1chan would return in Spring 2005,4) though it ended up being delayed to June 27, 2005.
-This time, 1chan had a singular /rail/ board and a feedback textboard, which used Wakaba and Kareha respectively, and subsequently joined the Wakachan coalition in the process.5) There were plans to add more boards, but it appears that this idea was abandoned.
+It was eventually announced that 1chan would return in Spring 2005,4) though this ended up being delayed to June 27, 2005.
+This time, 1chan had a singular /rail/ board and a feedback textboard, which notably used Wakaba and Kareha respectively, and joined the Wakachan coalition in the process.5) There were plans to add more boards at some point, but it appears that this idea was abandoned.

 2016–2019

-After a decade online, 1chan disabled posting on May 4, 2016.6) Behind the scenes, “thatdog” had intended to retire and planned to sell 1chan, resulting in a three-way bid war between “Tex”, “Mike”, and “Ham549”.7) During this time, 1chan had a refuge on the infamously unstable “8chan.pl” website, but news of their closure and refuge didn't appear on the website until July 1, 2016 and July 4, 2016 respectively.8)
+After a decade, 1chan disabled posting on May 4, 2016.6) Behind the scenes, “thatdog” had intended to retire and planned to sell 1chan, resulting in a three-way bid war between “Tex”, “Mike”, and “Ham549”.7) During these events, 1chan had a refuge on the infamously unstable “8chan.pl” website, but news of their closure and refuge didn't officially appear on the website until July 1, 2016 and July 4, 2016 respectively.8)

-The bid concluded with 1chan linking to Railchan on July 23, 2016, meaning “Tex” and “Mike” won the bid,9) and they later took the original “1chan.net” domain by October 2, 2016.10) This time, 1chan used Vichan, though they later had issues and temporarily used Lainchan11) before abandoning Tinyboard forks altogether for TinyIB on August 27, 2019 and gave up on importing.12)
+The bid concluded with 1chan linking to Railchan on July 23, 2016, meaning “Tex” and “Mike” won the bid,9) and they later took the original “1chan.net” domain by October 2, 2016.10) This time, 1chan used Vichan, though they later had issues and temporarily used Lainchan,11) before abandoning Tinyboard forks altogether for TinyIB on August 27, 2019 and giving up on importing.12)

 2020–2024

 However, the years have not been so kind.
-Due to its antiquated status, 1chan became a target for Soyjak Party raids on October 4, 2021,13)14)15) so they briefly enforce moderator-approved thread creation.
-This occurs several more times.
-Without warning, 1chan went offline around July 21, 2024.
-The exact reasoning is unclear, but one would have to presume that it might have to do with raids or election season.16)
+Due to their antiquated status, 1chan became a target for Soyjak Party raids on October 4, 2021,13)14)15) so they enforced moderator-approved thread creation, yet the raids continued to persist.
+Eventually, 1chan went offline around July 21, 2024, which leaves us wondering if it had shut down over the Soyjak Party raids or the upcoming election season.16)

 Notes